Brockhaus Enzyklopädie: Full print editions

 Thirteen editions were issued during the 19th century.
 The articles, often very brief, were considered excellent and trustworthy, especially on German subjects, gave references to the best books, and included biographies of living men.

 At first the name of the encyclopedia remained Konversationslexikon or Allgemeine deutsche Real-Encyklopädie für die gebildeten Stände ("General German encyclopedia for the educated"); only with the 13th edition did the name Brockhaus appear in the title, and the last edition is titled Brockhaus Enzyklopädie.

-Christian Wilhelm Franke was to finish vol. vi of the Leipzig publication by December 1808, and the already projected supplement, in 2 volumes, by 1811.
+Christian Wilhelm Franke was to finish volume VI of the Leipzig publication by December 1808, and the already projected supplement, in 2 volumes, by 1811.
 Brockhaus himself edited the 2nd edition (1812–1819, 10 vols.), and, when vol. IV was published, the 3rd (1814–1819).
 Ludwig Ham assisted in editing the 4th and 5th editions until he left Leipzig in April 1820, when Professor F.C.
 Hasse took his place.
 Brockhaus died in 1823, and his two eldest sons, Friedrich and Heinrich, edited the 6th edition with Hasse's assistance in September 1823.
 Hasse edited the 7th edition.
 Karl August Espe edited the 8th and 9th editions.